|

 W. Harris

-Anarchism in its most mature form in the United States, has demanded
+Anarchism in its most mature form in the United States, has

 Eunice Minette Schuster, Native American